padde/jump.vim/README.md

 available shortcuts.
 Next time you use one of the above commands, Autojump will know about the new directory.

+## Configuration

+jump.vim tries to auto-detect the location of your Autojump installation.
+In case the detection fails, you will see the following error message when trying to use one of jump.vim's commands:

+    autojump not found - please install it or set g:autojump_executable

+If you installed Autojump in a non-standard location, you can set the path to the autojump script manually:

+    let g:autojump_executable = "path/to/autojump.sh"

 ## Boring Legal Stuff

 Copyright (c) Patrick Oscity.
 Distributed under the same terms as Vim itself.